 Review the characteristics of the most vulnerable population among IEHP DualChoice Members below.

 Click image to enlarge.

-Click the icons in the graphic below to see some examples of Specially Tailored Services offered for the most vulnerable population.
+Click the icons in the graphic below to see some examples of Specially Tailored Services offered for the most vulnerable, and California Integrated Care Management (CICM) population of focus.

 Medically Tailored Meals & Other Community Supports